If you are reading this, it means you are in the richest 78.9% of the world's population

 In the 1970s nuclear waste, old London buses and electronic waste was just thrown into the sea.
 This is now illegal, nuclear waste has been cleaned up from the sea, London buses are recycled and its even illegal to throw electronic waste into a skip or wheely bin - it has to be recycled under the WEEE directive.

 In the 1990s a hole in the ozone layer was growing.
 CFCs were clearly the cause, and scientists and civil society started to call for their abolition.
 An industry group was formed to confuse the public and push for 'sensible' use of CFCs rather than their ban - just like the plastic bag lobby today.
+(Since this article was published, the plastic bag lobby wrote to every MP in the UK with misleading information to stop the plastic bag tax.
+A counter campaign by people with common sense meant the plastic bag tax came in in October 2015.
+A victory over evil)

 A fridge that didn't need to use CFCs, was developed by scientists commissioned by Greenpeace.
 This was however purposely discredeted by corporate lobby groups - spreading lies in the press about them catching fire and not working.
 (Similar to the negative PR on electric cars recently).
 However, against industry lobbying and nay sayers, CFCs were successfully banned.
 To cut a long story short, this Greenpeace fridge technology is now used in every fridge in the world.
 CFCs were banned under the Montreal Protocol.